jamf020999/ITAI2373-NewsBot-Midterm-Jose-Moreno/ITAI2373-NewsBot-Midterm/README.md

 ITAI 2373 – Natural Language Processing

-## IMPORTANT: First, run all cells in the Jupyter notebook.
-When prompted, upload the dataset file (BBC News Train.csv)

-## On the folder, a pdf file with the same name of the notebook, allows to visualize the cells without running the notbook
+---

 ## Project Overview

+This project extends the original NewsBot Intelligence System developed during the midterm into a more comprehensive news analysis platform.
+It combines multiple Natural Language Processing (NLP) techniques into a complete pipeline capable of analyzing news articles from different perspectives.
-This project implements a NewsBot Intelligence System that applies multiple Natural Language Processing techniques to analyze news articles.
-The system performs text preprocessing, feature extraction, sentiment analysis, named entity recognition, syntactic analysis, and automatic news classification.

-The objective of the project is to demonstrate how several NLP techniques can be integrated into a complete pipeline capable of processing and analyzing real-world news data.
+The system performs text preprocessing, feature extraction, linguistic analysis, sentiment analysis, named entity recognition, topic modeling, text summarization, semantic search, multilingual processing, and conversational interaction.
+The objective of the project is to demonstrate how different NLP techniques can work together in a single intelligent system for real-world news analysis.

+---

+## Important

+Before running the notebook:

+1. Open the Jupyter Notebook in Google Colab.
+2. Run all cells from top to bottom.
+3. When prompted, upload the dataset file **BBC News Train.csv**.
+4. Wait until all cells finish executing.

+An executed PDF version of the notebook is included in this repository so the outputs can be reviewed without running the notebook.

+---

 ## Features

+The NewsBot Intelligence System includes the following NLP components:

 - Text preprocessing and cleaning
 - TF-IDF feature extraction
-- Part-of-Speech tagging
+- Part-of-Speech (POS) tagging
 - Dependency parsing
 - Sentiment analysis
 - Named Entity Recognition (NER)
 - News article classification
-- Automated article analysis pipeline
+- Topic Modeling (LDA and NMF)
+- Extractive text summarization
+- Transformer-based text summarization
+- Semantic search using sentence embeddings
+- Multilingual language detection
+- Automatic translation
+- Interactive conversational NewsBot interface

+---

 ## Dataset

 Dataset used:

 - BBC News Train.csv

-The dataset contains news articles from multiple categories used to train and evaluate the classification models.
+The dataset contains news articles from several categories and is used for training and evaluating the classification models throughout the project.

+---

 ## Technologies Used